+Marine А Dev Fill for New Marine Tamainale The Daviss

 Marine 4 Bay Fill for New Marine Terminals.
 The Revise Clarifying and

 Terminals development of new marine terminals should strengthening

 be based on the projected regional need for the

 new facilities as provided in the Cargo Forecast. requirements

 Bay fill should not be approved unless the for fill for new

-project proponent can demonstrate to the
+project proponent can demonstrate to the marine

-satisfaction of the Commission that: marine
+satisfaction of the Commission that: terminals

-terminals

 a.
 All available existing berths and (brand new

 terminals capable of handling the type sites, not

 of cargo in question have or will shortly existing

 reach their capacity; marine

 b.
 All reasonable investments to maximize terminal sites

 cargo efficiency have already been that are being

 made; redeveloped).

 c.
 No other feasible alternative to

 construction of new terminals exists;

 and

 d.
 The development is consistent with the

 requirements of the McAteer-Petris Act

 and the Bay Plan.

 New marine terminals requiring large volumes

 of Bay fill should only be developed when all

 existing terminals are operating at maximum

 feasible capacity, and should involve the least

 possible amount of Bay fill.

 Marine 5 The estimates of throughput capability and the Delete Unnecessary-

 Terminals number of new berths needed to meet the not retaining

 2020 cargo forecast should be used only as an cargo

 approximate guide. throughput

 capability

 requirements

 in the Draft

 Plan.

 Marine 6 To achieve the capacity needed to handle the Delete Unnecessary-

-Terminals cargo volume forecast for 2020, each port and Delete · ·
+Terminals Ŭ cargo volume forecast for 2020, each port and not retaining

-, criminais port priority use area should have the number not retaining
+port priority use area should have the number -

-of berths shown in Table 6. cargo
+of berths shown in Table 6. cargo throughput

-o. sc. dis silowii iii Tubic s. throughput
+• •

 capability

 requirements

 in the Draft

 Plan.